 UIS will abide by applicable state/university laws, rules and regulations, including collective bargaining agreements.

-Employees who refuse to wear face coverings as set forth in this procedure or refuse to follow other directives in this procedure may be subject to disciplinary action.
+Employees who refuse to wear face coverings as set forth in these guidelines or refuse to follow other directives may be subject to disciplinary action.

 Employees are encouraged to consult the UIS COVID-19 homepage for additional information and the latest developments.

-Questions about this Procedure should be directed to Human Resources at firstname.lastname@example.org.
+Questions about these guidelines should be directed to Human Resources at firstname.lastname@example.org.